hpcc-systems/Medley/README.md

 Medley is a library that supports searching for "similar" records in a dataset.

 This concept of "similar" is best defined via analogy:  Two words can be similar if they differ in spelling by only a letter or two.
-This is how many spell- checkers work:  Finding real words that differ from what you typed by only a few letters.
+This is how many spell-checkers
+work:  Finding real words that differ from what you typed by only a few letters.
 Extending that idea, Medley finds similar dataset records by examining field values and finding records where only a few field values are different.